Adarsh-61/JarvisPlus/README.md

 ## Configuration For Jarvis+

 Jarvis+ can be configured through the `config.ini` file in the project root directory.
+The application internally routes tasks to the appropriate model based on the context.

 ### Main Configuration